jeffagregado/one-page-app/README.md

 ## One-Page App

-This is a simple project to practice my html and css skill with responsive design using the template from [Free-CSS](https://www.free-css.com/free-css-templates/page196/conquer).
+This is a simple project to practice my html, css and js skill, with responsive design and without the use of Bootstrap.
+This is based on the template from [Free-CSS](https://www.free-css.com/free-css-templates/page196/conquer).